Gilgamech/CrudRest/README.md

 	5. notes:
 	6. Data: 1

 This path's actions multiply.
 Same situations and caveats as previous.
+Useful as a conversion tool - POST a number to this path and GET the converted number.

 #### Divide on GET